 - The pituitary gland secretes adrenocorticotropic (ACTH) hormone into the blood

-- The stress hormone cortisol is released in response to ACTH, which brings about a rise in blood pressure, blood sugar, and white blood cells
+- The stress hormone cortisol is released in response to ACTH, which brings about the rise in blood pressure, blood sugar, and white blood cells

 - Cortisol turns fatty acids into energy, which gets our muscles ready, in case the need arises to fight or flight a dangerous situation